MarcoXZh/OOPJavaCourse/JavaWindowsConfiguration.md

   - If you need to first compile source codes and then run them, you'll need JDK -- it contains both JRE and compiler.
     This is the distribution we need.

-So download JDK (Now the latest is Java 8: Java SE 8u66) and install it -- http://www.oracle.com/technetwork/java/javase/downloads/index.html.
+So download JDK (Now the latest is Java 8: Java SE 8u102, as of Sept.
+22, 2016) and install it -- http://www.oracle.com/technetwork/java/javase/downloads/index.html.

 ## You need setup environment variables